oracle-livelabs/adb/shared/adb-multi-tool-select-ai/setup-apex-app/setup_apex_chatbot.md

 In this lab, you will:

-* grant required db privileges for the Apex workspace
+* grant required db privileges for the APEX workspace
-* install Apex Sample data
+* install APEX Sample data
-* import a prebuilt Apex chatbot app
+* import a prebuilt APEX chatbot app
-* apply pl/sql scripts for Apex chatbot app
+* apply pl/sql scripts for APEX chatbot app

 ### Prerequisites (Optional)